 I always get excited for tigers in zoos, but they never seem to be doing anything but sleeping.
 Lazy cats!

+Get your discounted San Diego Zoo tickets and have fun!
 What’s your favorite zoo animal?